vishvAsa/vedAH/meta/articles/keith/v2/GENERAL_INDEX.md

 Dreams, 383, 391, 892, 517, 520; as source

-of belief in spirits of the dead, 75, 414; bad, banished to Trita Aptya, 120; com- pared with waking reality, 508, 558, 567-70.
+of belief in spirits of the dead, 75, 414; bad, banished to Trita Aptya, 120; compared with waking reality, 508, 558, 567-70.

 Dried river foam, a magic ingredient, 397.
 Drink-of-strength, 339, 840, and